Japkeerat/TezzAutoML/README.md

 When Fast Mode is True, it will use train_test_split for both the tasks.

+NOTE: Will be writing complete documentation when 0.2 version is ready.
+Please wait for the version as this version is still in development with multiple release daily.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.